Omri-L/HQ_SOD_repo/README.md

 ## 1. Introduction:
 This repository includes the code for training and testing the high-quality, yet light-weight, SOD model described in the paper.
 It consist of main models:
-- LRP [1] - Low-Resolution Predictor module
+- LRP [1] - Low-Resolution Predictor module.
-- DKN [2] - Deformable Kernel Networks - the joint-filtering refinement module
+- DKN [2] - Deformable Kernel Networks - the joint-filtering refinement module.
-- Full SOD module
+- Full SOD module.
 This repository is for personal educational use only.

 ## 2. Dataset: